aembke/fred.rs/bin/benchmark/README.md

 ## Examples

-Both examples use the following parameters:
+All the examples below use the following parameters:

 * Clustered deployment via local docker (3 primary nodes with one replica each)
 * No tracing features enabled